MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed issues with handling of IQP protected files.
 - Fixed an issue with `Set-AIPFileLabel` crashes.
 - Fixed an issue with audit logging in AIP Viewer for protected PDFs.
-- Fixed an issue with co-authoring where users couldn't apply labels for certain cultures with special characters (i.e. "tr-TR").
+- Fixed an issue with coauthoring where users couldn't apply labels for certain cultures with special characters (i.e. "tr-TR").
 - Fixed an issue with super user protection for `Set-AIPFileLabel` -RemoveProtection if label wasn't published by super user.